KRnils/RPSLS/README.md

 ### Code

-Almost all code is written from scratch, borrowed code has been modified to fit RPSLS better except for the sleep for Javascript one line solution.
+Almost all code is written from scratch, borrowed code has been modified to fit RPSLS better except for the sleep for JavaScript one line solution.

 - Some coding solutions were inspired by the Code Institute [Love Maths](https://github.com/Code-Institute-Solutions/love-maths-2.0-sourcecode) project
 - Stacked cards inspiration https://freefrontend.com/css-stacked-cards/
 - Media queries reference https://www.solodev.com/blog/web-design/media-queries-and-mobile-css-best-practices.stml
 - How to uppercase first letter in a string https://www.shecodes.io/athena/3710-how-to-capitalize-the-first-letter-in-a-string-with-javascript
-- Javascript version of sleep https://stackoverflow.com/questions/951021/what-is-the-javascript-version-of-sleep
+- JavaScript version of sleep https://stackoverflow.com/questions/951021/what-is-the-javascript-version-of-sleep

 ### Tools